mgormley/pacaya/README.md

 ### Using CLSP's internal maven repository

+If you are installing somewhere other than the CLSP grid:

 1. Copy the settings.xml from this repository to your .m2 directory.
 Caution: this may overwrite your existing settings.